Guigo1008/Guigo1008/README.md

 👉 Guilherme Xavier - Data Analysis, Machine Learning, Chemical Engineer Student

-I enjoy facing challenges and strive to give my best effort in all that I do, whether it's in my professional field or in my personal interests.
-I believe that my determination and focus can help me achieve success.
+Whether is in my professional field or in my personal one, I always face challenges striving my best of the effort in all that I do.
+I really believe that my determination and focus are key for me achieving the success.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 👉 Courses Completed: